Piotray/Weather-View-App/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3000`.
-2. Type your desired text in the input field.
+2. Type your desired city in the input field and press 'get weather'.
-3. Select the background color using the color picker.

 Acknowledgements
 Thanks to React for providing a powerful framework for building user interfaces.

-Inspired by fun and interactive web projects.
+The GIF used for the usage demo was created using the [EZGIF](https://ezgif.com/) tool.